Tustin/PlayStationSharp/README.md

 # PlayStationSharp
-A PSN API wrapper for C#.
+A C# library for the PlayStation API.

 ## Usage
 Will add soon once refactor is finished.